sanderman01/chaskell/README.md

 # What is CHaskell?
 CHaskell is a little educational project where I experiment with calling Haskell code from a Visual Studio C++ project and vice versa, in preparation for a larger project.

-Online information on embedding Haskell into C++ applications was often outdated and contradictory, so I made these projects and this repo as a ready made example with explanation in this readme, in case I ever forget.
+Online information on embedding Haskell into C++ applications was often outdated and contradictory, especially for Windows systems, so I made these projects and this repo as a ready made example with explanation in this readme, in case I ever forget.

 I am writing this on Windows 10, for 64 Bit, with the following tools:

 * Visual Studio 2015
 * GHC 7.10.3 (Haskell Platform)
-* Cabal 1.22.6.0.
+* Cabal 1.22.6.0
+* Stack 1.0.4.3

 This readme will mostly describe the compiling and building steps.
 The sample code is inside the *haskell* and *main* directories.

-The process described here will need adjustment if you intend to build on different platforms.
-Instead of haskell platform, you could probably also use stack.
-In fact, using stack is generally a good idea.
-I will probably update this guide in the future to include any stack specific build steps or related info.

 This question and answer on Stack Overflow was very helpful for me when I was struggling to figure this stuff out:
 [How can I integrate a Haskell DLL into a C++/Qt Windows application?](http://stackoverflow.com/questions/31438420/how-can-i-integrate-a-haskell-dll-into-a-c-qt-windows-application)